Worden Pond: History

-At the start of King Philip's War in June of 1675 Roger Williams requested a meeting on behalf of the Massachusetts authorities, with the Narragansett tribal leaders at Richard Smith's Castle.
+At the start of King Philip's War in June 1675 Roger Williams requested a meeting on behalf of the Massachusetts authorities, with the Narragansett tribal leaders at Richard Smith's Castle.
 Due to Queen Quaiapen's fears, they agreed instead to hold a meeting at Worden Pond (referred to as the "great pond" 10 miles from Smith's Castle) with Queen Quaiapen, Ninigret, Quinnapin, and Quaunochu where the Narragansetts agreed not to ally with the Wampanoag King Philip and to deliver Philip to the English if he sought refuge with the Narragansetts.
 Worden Pond was located near the Great Swamp fort.

-In 1695 Samuel Worden (1646-1716) a physician purchased land surrounding the pond as part of the Pettaquamscutt purchase, and gave his name to the pond.
+In 1695 Samuel Worden (1646–1716) a physician purchased land surrounding the pond as part of the Pettaquamscutt purchase, and gave his name to the pond.
 The pond was also known as the head of the Pawcatuck River in the boundary dispute between Rhode Island and Connecticut.